Praxa-Sense/dartedflib/README.md

 ## Additional information

-This package is currently developed by Praxa Sense and will eventually become available via pub.
+This package is currently developed by Praxa Sense.

 ### Tests